nav-logo

 Who is the Lawsuit for?

-Who Pre-Qualifies For The Exactech Joint Replacement Lawsuit?
+Who May Qualify For The Exactech Joint Replacement Lawsuit?

-There are a few requirements you must meet to pre-qualify for the Exactech lawsuit, such as:
+There are a few requirements you must meet to potentially qualify for the Exactech lawsuit, such as:

-- You must have needed revision surgery as a result of the defective device.
-Patients who received revision surgery or were told by a health care provider that they needed it may pre-qualify.
+• You must have needed revision surgery as a result of the defective device.
+Patients who received revision surgery or were told by a health care provider that they needed it may qualify.

 If you meet the above requirements, you may be entitled to compensation.
 We encourage you to seek legal advice to determine your eligibility.
 Various factors impact eligibility, and all cases are unique.